 # re-make TP matrix, this time including terminal loops

-s.slices <- slice(s, 0:150 ~ .)
+s.slices <- dice(s, 0:150 ~ .)

-tp.loops <- hzTransitionProbabilities(s.slices, name="color", loopTerminalStates = TRUE)
+tp.loops <- hzTransitionProbabilities(s.slices, name = "color", loopTerminalStates = TRUE)

 # init new markovchain from TP matrix